Get Your Free 2026 Vacation Guide

 17 Lockwood Drive, Charleston; 843.723.6325

-Comfortable and low-key "like a pair of boat shoes," with all the tradition breakfast dishes.
+Comfortable and low-key "like a pair of boat shoes," with Lowcountry dishes and fresh, local seafood.

 Passerelle Bistro, overlooking Falls Park on the Reedy in downtown Greenville, offers a French-themed brunch.